Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/IO.rst

 * `read_shape_file` :
    * `filename`: Input file name, no default name.
    * `scale_factor`: This option 'scale_factor' the input shapes.
-OBB, volume, vertices, and intertia are recomputed.
+OBB, volume, vertices, and inertia are recomputed.
 Note that a vector of double should be provided.
 Example: scale_factor: [1.2,1,5.2].
    * `rename`: This option renames the input shapes.
 Note that a vector of string should be provided.
 Example: rename: [Shape1, Shape2, Shape3].
-   * `rescale_minskowski`: This option disable the rescaling of the minskowski radius.
+   * `rescale_minskowski`: This option disables the rescaling of the minskowski radius.
    * `verbosity`: It displays the typename and typeid.

 Warnings: